 Flawed appraisals are a major problem for home buyers, owners and builders.
 Too often, appraisers are using distressed properties – many of which have been neglected and are in poor physical condition – as comparables in assessing the value of well-kept existing or brand new homes without accounting for major differences in condition and quality.

-Many home owners seeking to refinance and take advantage of today’s record low interest rates are unable to do so because their house appraisals are coming in too low.
+Many home owners seeking to refinance and take advantage of today’s low interest rates are unable to do so because their house appraisals are coming in too low.
 A move-up buyer is out of luck if the appraisal on their existing home comes in below what they owe on their current mortgage.
 Likewise, many prospective home buyers have been left out in the cold because their dream house was appraised below the sales contract price.
-In fact, 60 percentof builders responding to an NAHB member survey in late 2011 reported receiving appraisals on new homes that were lower than the contract sales price, and more than half of the builders reporting that they had encountered this problem said the appraisal amount was less than the cost of construction.
+And many home builders have encountered appraisals where a new home was valued at less than the construction cost.
+Such appraisal practices are unfairly holding down home values, keeping home owners underwater and hindering the housing market recovery.

-Moreover, the lower property values triggered by foreclosed homes are shrinking the local tax base of many communities.
-This is putting further pressure on already cash-strapped state and local governments to keep essential services at acceptable levels.
+Moreover, the lower property values associated with such appraisals are shrinking the local tax base in many communities.
+This is putting further pressure on state and local governments that are struggling to keep essential services at acceptable levels.

 Major reforms in appraisal practices and oversight are needed to ensure that appraisals accurately reflect true market values and don’t contribute to price volatility, impede the economic recovery or harm aspiring home owners and move-up buyers.
 Based on more than a year of research by a special Appraisal Working Group and extensive input from stakeholder groups, NAHB has published "A Comprehensive Blueprint for Residential Appraisal Reform," which offers specific recommendations for changes to all aspects of the appraisal system.

 3. Fight Onerous Regulations that Hurt Home Builders, Remodelers and Consumers